CMB2/CMB2-Snippet-Library/options-and-settings-pages/README.md

 Options and Settings Pages
 ==========

+These snippets demonstrate how to create options page metaboxes or hook into genesis settings metaboxes.

-This class is an example of how you can use CMB2 to create an Admin Theme Options Page.
-If you want to retrieve an option, use `myprefix_get_option( 'test_text' )`.
+There are also examples for how you can retrieve an option, using `myprefix_get_option( 'test_text' )`.

 Obviously replace all instances of `myprefix` with a unique project-specific prefix.